 Can I smoke?

 Individuals are permitted to smoke/chew/vape up to 5-6 scheduled times per day under staff supervision.
 Only unopened tobacco products are permitted on-site, and all products are locked away in each individual’s locker during non-smoking times.
 No other smokable or ingestible products are permissible without physician order.
 Additionally, no sharing of tobacco/nicotine products is permitted at or in programming.
 Nicotine gum, patches, etc. are stored in the nursing department.

-For individuals who want to end their tobacco/nicotine use or determine the role tobacco/nicotine plays in their life, Seeds of Hope at Mountainside offers a voluntary, medically monitored smoking cessation program tailored to your individual needs.
+For individuals who want to end their tobacco/nicotine use or determine the role tobacco/nicotine plays in their life, Seeds of Hope offers a voluntary, medically monitored smoking cessation program tailored to your individual needs.

 Can I bring a therapy pet?

 Clients are not permitted to bring any pets, therapy pets included, during their stay with us.
 However, we have pet therapy sessions scheduled for programming.
 We also have equine therapy every other weekend to meet this additional need.